 I’ve been working with AWS for a while now, and almost everywhere I’ve worked, I’ve had to produce an AWS services glossary.
 It’s an explainer document so that senior management can understand what I’m going on about when I spout AWS terminology.

-So, to save you all that pain, here it is – full, unabridged, and hopefully somewhat useful – my AWS terminology cheat sheet.
+So, to save you all that pain, here it is.
+My full, unabridged, and hopefully somewhat useful, AWS terminology cheat sheet.

 Well, not full.
 AWS has over 200 services and releases new services and service updates more often than most people change their underwear.
-So here’s the “core set” of AWS terms you’re likely to need to explain.
+So here’s the “core set” of AWS terms you’ll likely have to explain.

 Yep, let’s start at the beginning.
 AWS is an acronym (and there are a few of these coming up) for Amazon Web Services.
 I’m guessing you already knew that one though.